-Buffers help reduce the number of mosquitoes you notice because they create a habitat for mosquito predators, such as bats and dragonflies.
-Buffers can also prevent Canada Geese from accessing your property, as they do not like to walk through tall vegetation.
+Buffers help reduce the number of mosquitoes because they create habitat for species that eat mosquitos, such as bats and dragonflies.
+Buffers can also prevent Canada Geese from accessing your property, as they do not like to walk through tall vegetation, as they cannot see potential predaters.